robertgshaw2-neuralmagic/nm-roboflow/README.md

 ## **Tutorial Overview**

-This example will demonstrate how to setup the Continual Learning system with Neural Magic and Roboflow to train an object detection model (YOLOv5-s) to detect soccer players in video clips.
+This example will demonstrate how to setup a Continual Learning system with Neural Magic and Roboflow to train YOLOv5-s to detect soccer players in video clips.

 There are 5 steps:
 1. Deploy a YOLOv5-s model trained on COCO with DeepSparse